stocnet/rsiena/README.md

 We are migrating RSiena development and releases to this repository.

+To install from source the latest main version of RSiena from Github, please install the `{remotes}` package from CRAN and then enter into the console:

+`remotes::install_github("snlab-nl/rsiena")`

+The development version of RSiena can be similarly installed as:

+`remotes::install_github("snlab-nl/rsiena@develop")`

+Or, if you would prefer to install a compiled binary, please download the latest release from Github, unzip the file, and install the OS-appropriate binary, for example:

+`install.packages("~/Downloads/rsiena_AllOS/macOS/rsiena_1.2.3.tgz", repos = NULL)`

 Note that the main manual can still be found [here](http://www.stats.ox.ac.uk/~snijders/siena/RSiena_Manual.pdf), and the main website is still [here](http://www.stats.ox.ac.uk/~snijders/siena/) for the time being, however we are currently migrating many resources to [this website](http://snlab-nl.github.io/rsiena/),